Library@chinatown

 library@chinatown is a library in Chinatown, Singapore.
 It is located inside Chinatown Point.
 The nearest MRT station is Chinatown MRT station.

 History

 The library was officially opened on 31 January 2013 by then Acting Minister for Culture, Community and Youth and Senior Minister of State, Ministry of Communications and Information Mr Lawrence Wong.
 It is NLB's first library run by volunteers.
 The library was designed by Multiply Architects LLP and the library was completed in 2012.

 Layout

 The library is on the 4th floor of the mall.
-There is a small section of materials in commonly spoken Chinese dialects.
+There is a small section of materials in commonly spoken Chinese varieties.
 There is a section for electronic newspapers.